 This course will help a system architect to get a clear view on his/her role and responsibilities in the multi-disciplinary environment and give instruments on how to tackle architectural issues, e.g. how to balance the many, sometimes conflicting requirements, how to set up a roadmap, how to develop generic solutions.

 The course gives an overview of the play field of the system architect.
 It provides insight in the broad variety of viewpoints the architect needs to take care of.
 The course contains many short exercises, worked out in small groups, that help to experience the broadness of the field.
-The addressed subjects help to understand the influence of the organisation structure, the importance of focusing not only on technical aspects but also on business, process and human aspects and how to cover multidisciplinary aspects.
+The addressed subjects help to understand the influence of the organization structure, the importance of focusing not only on technical aspects but also on business, process and human aspects and how to cover multidisciplinary aspects.